tgraupmann/Rpi_NodeCamera/README.md

 sudo vi /boot/config.txt
 ```

-* Disable the LED light on the RPI camera
+* Disable the LED light on the RPI camera.
+Add to the end of the file.

 ```
 disable_camera_led=1